nanobox-io/nanobox-docs/source/boxfile/index.html.md

 - Cannot contain consecutive dashes -->

 ## Sections of the Boxfile
-Boxfiles consist of a handful of sections or "nodes": run.config, deploy.config, dev, web, worker, data.
+Boxfiles consist of a handful of sections or "nodes": run.config, deploy.config, web, worker, data.
 These are covered in detail in the next few docs, but here are some quick descriptions:

 [`run.config`](/boxfile/run-config/) - Defines the build, environment, and configuration for web and worker components.